OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateMultilateralWellPaths.md

 Similar behaviour is available when modifying the well target for the tie-in well target.

 ## Link Reference Point
-If you want to move multiple wells at the same time, you can activate Link Reference Point.
+If you want to move multiple wells at the same time, you can activate **Link Reference Point**.
 If the reference point is updated in any of the linked wells, all wells will be updated accordingly.
 ![]({{< relref "" >}}images/well-modeling/well-modeling-link-reference-property-editor.png)

 Selection of multiple well, and activation of **Link Reference Point**